ChrisCinelli/Meteor-CollectionFS/README.md

 {{/each}}
 ```

-This is actually using the [url method](https://github.com/CollectionFS/Meteor-cfs-access-point/blob/master/api.md#fsfileurloptionsanywhere), which is added to the `FS.File` prototype by the `cfs:access-point` package.
+This is actually using the [url method](https://github.com/CollectionFS/Meteor-cfs-access-point/blob/master/api.md#fsfileurloptionsanywhere), which is added to the `FS.File` prototype by the `chriscinelli:access-point` package.
 You can use any of the options mentioned in the API documentation, and you can call it from client and server code.

 ### isImage